ShivaPrab/Vocab_Words/README.md

 3.)
 Is it legal for me to index the list by using "len(words)-1"?
 I'm unsure that is doing what I want it to

-4.)
-Shiva is really, like really bad at reading in files.
-See "Test.py -> read_in_words.
-	I want to learn how to read in files using a function instead of just using a variable

 Changes needed to be made:
 1.)
 Attempt to unify "get_word()" & "define_word():" so the code is not repetitive.